jonescompneurolab/hnn/installer/mac/docker-toolbox.md

 1. Download the installer image: [Docker Toolbox for Mac](https://docs.docker.com/toolbox/toolbox_install_mac/)
 2. Run the installer, selecting any directory for installation.
 3. Choose "Docker Quickstart Terminal" tool
-4. Verify that Docker has started by running the following in the provided terminal window.
-    ```
-    $ docker info
-    $ docker-compose --version
-    ```
+4. You may get an error such as the one below.
+You need to grant Docker Quickstart Terminal permission to control you computer in System Preferences -> Security -> Privacy -> Privacy -> Accessibility.
+If it's already checked, uncheck it and check it again.
+4. After a couple of minutes the "Waiting for an IP" task should complete.
-5. Run the following commands in the same terminal window or by relaunching "Docker Quickstart Terminal".
+5. Run the commands below in the same terminal window or by relaunching "Docker Quickstart Terminal".

 ## Start HNN
 1. Verify that XQuartz and Docker are running.
 These will not start automatically after a reboot.
-Check that Docker is running properly by typing the following in a new terminal window.
+To confirm that Docker is running properly, typing `docker info` should return a bunch of output, but no errors.
     ```
     $ docker info
     ```

 2. Clone or download the [HNN repo](https://github.com/jonescompneurolab/hnn). **Chose one of the following methods:**
+   * Option 1: Downloading a HNN release

+     1. Download the source code (zip) for our latest HNN release from our [GitHub releases page](https://github.com/jonescompneurolab/hnn/releases)
+     2. Open the .zip file and click "Extract all".
+Choose any destination folder on your machine.
+     3. Open a cmd.exe window and change to the directory part of the extracted HNN release shown below:
+        ```
+        $ cd REPLACE-WITH-FOLDER-EXTRACTED-TO/hnn/installer/mac
+        ```

-   * Option 1: Cloning (requires Xcode Command Line Tools)
+   * Option 2: Cloning (requires Xcode Command Line Tools)

      1. Check that you have Git installed from a terminal window
         ```